-Sponsorship Fees that remain unpaid for more than 30 days after they become due will accrue interest as follows: 30-60 days: 4 percent on any outstanding principal balance, 61-90 days: 6 percent on any outstanding principal balance, 90+ days: 8 percent on any outstanding principal balance.
+Sponsorship Fees that remain unpaid for more than 30 days after they become due will accrue interest as follows.
+30-60 days: 4% on any outstanding principal balance; 61-90 days: 6% on any outstanding principal balance; 90+ days: 8% on any outstanding principal balance.
 The total state foundation payment is defined under the applicable regulations promulgated by the office of Community Schools of the Ohio Department of Education in accordance with applicable provisions of Ohio law.
-For purposes of this Contract and calculation of the sponsorship fee payable by the GOVERNING AUTHORITY to the SPONSOR pursuant to this article of the Contract, the components of total state foundation payment are the state formula amount, disadvantaged pupil impact aid (DPIA), parity aid and special education.
+For purposes of this Contract and calculation of the sponsorship fee payable by the GOVERNING AUTHORITY to the SPONSOR pursuant to this article of the Contract, the components of total state foundation payment are the state formula amount, disadvantaged pupil impact aid (DPIA), parity aid, and special education.

 The Community School and the GOVERNING AUTHORITY agree to cooperate with and assist the SPONSOR or its designee in providing the access, information, and data the SPONSOR requires at the SPONSOR'S sole discretion.
-This expressly includes the SPONSOR'S right to access all computer systems and websites hosted by the Ohio Department of Education to the extent such access is necessary to fulfill the SPONSOR'S monitoring obligations as set forth in Code Section 3314.03(D).
+This expressly includes the SPONSOR'S right to access all computer systems and websites hosted by the Ohio Department of Education to the extent that such access is necessary to fulfill the SPONSOR'S monitoring obligations as set forth in Code Section 3314.03(D), as well as providing all necessary information and documentation to enable the SPONSOR to submit the assurances pursuant to Code Section 3314.19 in a timely manner.
 The Community School and the GOVERNING AUTHORITY understand and agree that the SPONSOR may contract with a third party, who will be a third party beneficiary of this Contract, to perform the SPONSOR'S oversight functions pursuant to this Contract.